Measurements taken with the Blood Oxygen app are not intended for medical use and are only designed for general fitness and wellness purposes.

 - Update your iPhone 6s or later to the latest version of iOS.

-- Update your Apple Watch Series 6, or Series 7, Series 8, or Ultra to the latest version of watchOS.*
+- Update your Apple Watch Series 6 or later, or any model of Apple Watch Ultra, to the latest version of watchOS.*

 - The Blood Oxygen app is not available for use by people under 18 years old.
 You can confirm or set up your age in your Health Profile.